Axway/elasticsearch-docker-beat/README.md

 ```
 the logs coming from container having name `myContainer1` and which matches with `pattern1` or `pattern2` are filtered, the logs coming from container having name `myContainer2` and which matches with `pattern3` are filtered too.

-To filter specific logs coming from specific services
+To filter specific logs coming from specific services:

 ```
 logs_plain_filters_services: